lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 ```

 `@part1`
+- **Logistic regression**:
+    - Similar to linear regression
+    - With binary outcome
-- **Logistic regression**: Similar to linear regression, used when only one timepoint
+    - Used when only one timepoint

 ```{r}
 # Example syntax: